 The Month in Home Media highlights short-lived or rare TV shows released on DVD or Blu-ray in the United States during the previous month.

-Highlight of the Month: The Powers of Matthew Star
+Highlight of the Month: Public Defender: The Official First Season

 Hit the comments with reviews of recently released DVD/Blu-ray sets or news about upcoming releases.